MicroEJ/docs/PlatformDeveloperGuide/blemock.rst

       :align: center

    Additionally, the serial output of the device shows connection status.
 #.
-Connect your computer back to this network : your computer and the
+Connect your computer back to this network: your computer and the
    controller must be in the same network.

 Simulation